Ex dancer, choreologist, and fitness expert. Author of The Kand Technique, and Fellow of the Benesh Institute at the Royal Academy of Dance.

 The main body of your foot is, like your hands, made up of fan-shaped bones spreading out towards your toes.
 Your toes should be aligned as a continuation of these fan-shaped bones.
-Not many feet are shaped like this because we wear ill fitting, mass manufactured shoes that cause bunions, hammer toes, and other such self-inflicted horrors discussed elsewhere in an article "Are Shoes Bad for You?" ( find link at the bottom).
+Not many feet are shaped like this because we wear ill-fitting, mass-manufactured shoes that cause bunions, hammer toes, and other such self-inflicted horrors.

 Training the Brain to Spread the Toes

-The funny thing is that when people make an effort to spread their toes, they often open the palms and spread the fingers as well.
-This is because the brain is more familiar with sending "spread" message to the hands than to the feet.
+The funny thing is that when people make an effort to spread their toes, they often open the palms and spread their fingers as well.
+This is because the brain is more familiar with sending "spread" messages to the hands than to the feet.
 When the toes are asked to spread, they follow a movement pattern the brain already knows from when it sends messages to the hand.
 In other words, the fingers are trying to teach the toes how to do the job.
-The brain is such a clever organ (pardon the cliché) that it will use what ever information is already stored in its memory bank to perform a new task.
+The brain is such a clever organ (pardon the cliché) that it will use whatever information is already stored in its memory bank to perform a new task.
 Say, for example, you decided that you wanted to learn to write all over again but this time with the left hand (if you are right-handed).
-The task would be much easier to you, already an accomplished writer, than to a child who is learning to formulate the shapes of the letters from scratch.
+The task would be much easier for you, already an accomplished writer, than for a child who is learning to formulate the shapes of the letters from scratch.

 Benefits of Spreading the Toes